citp/privacy-policy-historical/c/ca/car/carquest.com.md

 ## **How To Contact Us**

-If you have any questions about this Policy or would like to learn more about how we protect privacy, please contact us by phone at 1-800-854-3999 or by email at Customer.Feedback@CARQUEST.com.
+If you have any questions about this Policy or would like to learn more about how we protect privacy, please contact us by email at Customer.Feedback@CARQUEST.com.

 Privacy Policy: last updated July 18, 2013.